 You will need to buy tickets to use the train in Melbourne, and passes usually cost about AU$4.30 or AU$8.60 with varying prices depending on the zone that you are traveling to.
 Make sure to check the map and buy the right ticket!
 You can ask for a ticket from the train conductor, or if you own a Myki Pass you are able to use that as well.
 You can purchase a Myki Card for AU$6 and once you have one it can be reused throughout your entire visit.

 The pass can be used on trains, trams and buses which makes them versatile and convenient, so if you know you will be using different types of transportation you should definitely grab one.
 The cards can be charged with money, so instead of buying individual passes each time you use public transport you can just keep tapping your Myki card.
 If you are staying for a couple of days consider buying a seven day Myki Pass which will cost you AU$44.

 Most days trains start running at around 5 am until midnight and arrive every 10 to 30 minutes, depending on the time of day.
 During rush hours they come every few minutes.
-On Friday and Saturday evenings the trains keep running all night but only circle back every hour or so.
+On Friday and Saturday evenings, feel free to stay out late enjoying Melbourne after dark.
+The trains keep running all night but only circle back every hour or so.